TCM Body Clock: Why Do We Wake Up or Feel Ill at a Certain Time of Day?

 - Early stirring gentle breathing

-The toxic waste from your lungs becomes loosened between 3 to 5 am, and when you awaken, this is why you cough sometimes.
+Mucus and waste from your lungs becomes loosened between 3 to 5 am, and when you awaken, this can be why you experience mucus buildup.
 Your lungs are trying to expel the loosened waste.
-If you are coughing in the morning, this indicates that your diet and lifestyle needs tweaking in order to reduce mucus and toxicity.
+If you are coughing in the morning, this indicates that your diet and lifestyle needs tweaking in order to reduce stagnation and mucus congestion.
 Feeling ill at this time can also be an indication of deep grief that must be dealt with.

 5am – 7am : Large Intestine Time